Global-Fishing-Effort/fishing_effort_spatial/README.md

 However, this methodology does not comprehensively map the IMAS effort data.
-There are some country, gear, and vessel length categories that are represented in the IMAS data that are not in the GFW data, and this method really only works "well" for the industrial sector, as the GFW data mostly has coverage from AIS reporting vessels, which are predominately industrial vessels.
+There are some country, gear, and vessel length categories that are represented in the IMAS data that are not in the GFW data, so these aren't represented in this allocation.

 ## Approach two